atapas/webapis-playground/README.md

 ## ⚒️ It's developed using Next.js

-This project is developed using the plain Next.js.
+This project is developed using the `Next.js`.
 If you have implemented a similar project using JavaScript or any other frameworks like React, Angular, Vue, please create an issue to include them in the README.

 # 🤲 Want to Motivate?